Phylum: Basidiomycota

 Inocybe sindonia is not a common species in northern Europe, although it is found quite frequently in some parts of southern Europe.
-This mushroom has no generally accepted common name - another clue that it is not likely to feature frequently in fungus forays.
+This mushroom has recently been given (by the British Mycological Society) the common name Beige Fibrecap.

 Particularly in areas of heavy clay soil, look out for this smallish but pale and so not hard-to-spot fibrecap in woods; it occurs in broadleaf woodlands and in conifer plantations.